mtlynch/mtlynch.io/content/posts/tinypilot/index.md

         Frames per second: 30.000 (30/1)
 ```

-The HDMI dongle was delivering the video stream in `MJPG` format! uStreamer's hardware-assisted encoding was fast, but it was unnecessary since modern browsers play Motion JPEG natively.
+The HDMI dongle was delivering the video stream in Motion JPEG format! uStreamer's hardware-assisted encoding was fast, but it was totally unnecessary, as modern browsers play Motion JPEG natively.

-We adjusted uStreamer to skip re-encoding and just pass through the video stream as-is.
+We configured uStreamer to skip re-encoding and just pass through the video stream as-is.

 {{<img src="tinypilot-latency.jpg" maxWidth="700px" alt="Photo showing 200ms of latency after eliminating re-encode step" caption="Skipping the extra re-encode step on the Pi reduced latency from 600 ms down to 200 ms.">}}

-Latency went from 600 milliseconds all the way down to 200 ms. It's not instantaneous, but it's low enough to forget the latency after using it for a few minutes.
+Latency went from 600 milliseconds all the way down to 200 ms. It's not instantaneous, but it's low enough to forget the delay after using it for a few minutes.

 ## TinyPilot in action

 Remember way back at the beginning of this post when I said I wanted TinyPilot so that I could access my headless VM server before it boots?
+Well, it works and I do!

-Well, it works!
-I iterated on Key Mime Pi to make a new video-integrated web interface called TinyPilot:
+I iterated on Key Mime Pi to make a new web interface that integrates the video capture functionality:

 <img src="tinypilot-bios.gif">